brucedkyle/architectures/docs/sustainableenterprise/energy.md

 ## Use cases

+- Pay less for energy
+- Use less energy
+- Provide data to demonstrate energy cost containment results

 ## Background

 Most companies are committed to actions that make your operations more sustainable.
 At this point, some companies have set and published specific targets.